Dilbert.com Hates Its Users

 Using the Penny-Arcade one as an example, I rigged up two versions of the Dilbert.com feed.

-What It Looks Like Now With These Pipes
+What It Looks Like Now With These Modified Feeds

-Now you get Dilbert back the way it used to be and don’t have to link out to the site to read it.
-I still left each image as a link to the post’s page on Dilbert.com.
+Now you get comics back the way they used to be (including images) and don't have to link out to the site to read it.
+You can click the title in your feed reader to open the comic's page (for discussion or other purposes).